Skip to main content

 More specifically, the NCSC:

-• understands cyber security, and distils this knowledge into practical guidance
+• distils knowledge into practical guidance

 • reduces risks to the UK by securing public and private sector networks